 - PSYC 106 Introductory Psychology – Social, Personality and Developmental

-PSYC 105 is taught in the first semester and PSYC 106 is taught in the second semester.
-Both PSYC 105 and PSYC 106 include weekly two-hour laboratory classes.
+Both courses include weekly two-hour laboratory classes.
 These labs offer the opportunity for students to experience first-hand some of the phenomena discussed in lectures and the text, and also incorporate an introduction to the research methods and statistics employed in Psychology.
 Taken together, the two courses provide a broad general introduction to Psychology.
-As the department regards them as essential joint prerequisites for 200-level Psychology courses, first-year students are strongly advised to enrol in both courses.

 200-level and beyond

-At 200-level courses include cognition, developmental psychology, personality, sensation and perception, and social psychology as well as a core course in research design and statistics (PSYC 206 Research Design and Statistics).
+At 200 level, courses include: cognition; developmental psychology; personality; sensation and perception; social psychology; as well as a core course in research design and statistics (PSYC 206 Research Design and Statistics).

-300-level courses include abnormal psychology, biological psychology, cognitive psychology, family psychology, health psychology, industrial and organisational psychology, learning, judgement and decision making, and environmental psychology plus an advanced course in research methods.
+300-level courses include: abnormal psychology; biological psychology; cognitive psychology; family psychology; health psychology and behavioural change; industrial and organisational psychology; learning and behavioural analysis; judgement and decision making; environmental psychology; plus an advanced course in research methods.

 Psychologists have a unique mix of skills.
 As well as a basic knowledge about people, as individuals and in groups, they are required to have excellent writing and communication skills, the ability to analyse and understand quantitative data, and a critical and objective way of approaching problems.

 Further specialist opportunities open up for those who have completed postgraduate training in Applied Psychology, Child and Family Psychology, and Clinical Psychology (leading to professional registration as a psychologist).
-Clinical psychologists focus on working with people by diagnosing and treating mental, emotional and behavioural disorders.
+Clinical psychologists work with individuals and their families where there are difficulties in adjustment and coping.